 You’ll need to be 16 years-old and it will take around 4 days (depending on your method of study and your training provider)

 This course develops your knowledge, skills and abilities as a Swimming Teacher.
-It builds on the ASA Level 1 Swimming Assistant (Teaching) Qualification and gives you the skills to independently deliver swimming lessons.
+It builds on the Level 1 Swimming Assistant (Teaching) qualification and gives you the skills to independently deliver swimming lessons.

-You must be at least 16 years-old and hold the ASA Level 1 Swimming Assistant in Teaching or equivalent ASA qualification certificated after 1994.
-This course will take around 8 days (depending on your method of study and your training provider)
+You must be at least 16 years-old and hold the Level 1 Swimming Assistant in Teaching or equivalent Swim England qualification certificated after 1994.
+This course will take around eight days (depending on your method of study and your training provider)

-You can train with any ASA Awarding Body approved training centre.
-These centres deliver training and assess ASA qualifications in England, Wales and overseas.
+You can train with any Swim England Qualifications Approved Training Centre.
+These centres deliver training and assess Swim England qualifications in England, Wales and overseas.

-All are checked and regulated by the ASA Awarding Body – who develop the qualifications for the aquatics industry – to ensure they meet the required standards in training delivery.
+All are checked and regulated by the Swim England Qualifications – who develop the qualifications for the aquatics industry – to ensure they meet the required standards in training delivery.

-You can find upcoming Awarding Body courses on this page.
+You can find upcoming Swim England Qualifiations courses on this page.
 These are listed to the right if you are on a desktop or below if on mobile or tablet.
 Alternatively click through to the full calendar of courses here.